information-sharing-networks/pint-demo/README.md

 docker compose exec app bash -c 'cd /pint-demo/app && goose -dir sql/schema postgres "$DATABASE_URL" down"
 ```

-auto-reload is enabled in dev mode, so changes to the code will be reloaded automatically (this regenerates the sqlc code and restarts the server)
+auto-reload is enabled in dev mode, so changes to the code will be reloaded automatically (this regenerates the api doco and sqlc code and restarts the server)

 the swagger documentation is available at http://localhost:8080/docs